Disclosure: Some of the links in the post below are "affiliate links."

 You might like to read 7 Mistakes New Etsy Sellers Make, too.

 - Your own website.
 One of the most popular ways of selling where there are no rules or fees is to sell on your own site.
 If you want a blog platform, I recommend using WordPress.
 (Not wordpress.com, but a WordPress that you install on your own domain, from wordpress.org.)
-There are several free store front plugins to choose from, like WP eCommerce or WooCommerce.
+There are several free storefront plugins to choose from, like WP eCommerce or WooCommerce.
 (I use WooCommerce on this very blog.)
 A non-blog site could use the free ZenCart or AgoraCart.
 These take some technical work on your part.
 You won’t need a lot of coding, but you should be comfortable with the back end of your site.
 If you’re not comfortable setting up your own site, you can use a service like StudioPress.
 I’ve heard wonderful things about their Genesis platform and their service.

 Another option if you already have a blog is a paid venue like, Big Cartel.
 They provide a storefront that is on your domain.
 They have a free plan for up to 5 items.
 Other plans start at $9.99 a month.
 There is no extra fee associated with them.With all of these, you’ll need to work at promotion.
 There’s no third party to promote for you.
 It’s your responsibility to get your items to show up early in Google or otherwise in front of buying eyes.

 - In a similar vein, Shopify.
-It sets up a store for you on your site for as little as $29 a month.
-They also have a feature where you can sell on Facebook and…. wait for it… Pinterest!
+It sets up a store for you on their site for as little as $29 a month.
+They also have a feature where you can sell directly on Facebook, Instagram and…. wait for it… Pinterest!
 Yippee!
 They were one of the first to have “buyable pins” on Pinterest.
 I’m hearing good things from people who have started to use Shopify.
 I’m seriously considering trying it myself.
 The Pinterest Buyable Pins could totally be worth the money!
 The down side to Shopify is that you’re responsible for spreading the word about your shop.
 You need to learn at least a little about SEO, post to social media, and/or buy ads from Google.

-- If you have old books to sell, then Amazon might be your market.
+- If you have old books to sell, then Amazonmight be your market.
 There is also AbeBooks and Alibris.
-I sell books on Amazon, but haven’t tried the other two, so I can’t say how sales might be there.
+I have sold books on Amazon, but haven’t tried the other two, so I can’t say how sales might be there.

 - Consider selling dishes to Replacements.com